-A Delicious Blueberry Smoothie Recipe (with spinach!)
+A Delicious Blueberry Spinach Smoothie Recipe

 Since college, I have enjoyed exercising and eating healthy.
-Of course I love to indulge too, but after putting on some weight when I graduated high school, and then working incredibly hard to get rid of it, I was forced to learn a little bit about nutrition.
+Of course, I love to indulge too, but after putting on some weight when I graduated high school, and then working incredibly hard to get rid of it, I was forced to learn a little bit about nutrition.

 After years of dieting and reading about different nutritional programs, I learned that most of them have one common thread: protein, healthy fats, and fiber.

 Protein and fiber are great for helping you feel full for longer periods of time than a meal of carbohydrates.
 They are also great when exercising, and help build muscle.

 If you are anything like me, you have a hard time getting enough veggies in.
 I really hate salads, so those are typically off the menu for me.
 It is hard for me to get enough fiber and greens in especially during lunch time!

 Smoothies have been a wonderful alternative for me!
 I love that I can eat a huge serving of really healthy greens without having to stomach down a salad or serving of steamed spinach.

 A protein smoothie packed with greens is the perfect way for me to eat healthy without sacrificing any flavor or forcing myself to eat something I don’t really like for the sake of health.